|Colors:||Many different solid colors including black, brown, liver, and apricot; coats may also have ticking and patches|

 German Shorthaired Pointers can be at risk of bloat due to their deep chests, and this is something that may also affect your German Shorthaired Pointerpoodle.
 Take care not to allow them out for exercise for a minimum of one hour after they’ve eaten their meals.

 German Shorthaired Pointerpoodles require a serious amount of exercise every day.
 While you might not feel like a long walk on a Sunday, your dog certainly will!
 You’ll need to set aside at least an hour every day for two walks minimum.
-We’re not talking easy gentle walks either, but active walks.
+We’re not talking about easy gentle walks either, but active walks.
 These dogs make great partners for trail running, cycling, and hiking too.

 Your German Shorthaired Pointerpoodle is likely to love water, so retrieving games at the beach or lake is a great way to exercise this breed both mentally and physically.
 A securely fenced backyard is a great idea so you have somewhere for training sessions and games.
 But remember that letting your German Shorthaired Pointerpoodle run free in the yard won’t get you out of taking them for a walk!